farisdurrani/CS6456Project/README.md

 ## Attribution
-Almost all the code are original with only a small number of borrowed code from StackOverflow for less intuitive mathematical or Pygame questions.
+Almost all the code are original with only a small number of borrowed code from StackOverflow or other code-sharing platforms for less intuitive mathematical or Pygame operations.
 They are included below.
 1. [Calculating if ship is within the 180-degree angle of view](https://stackoverflow.com/a/12234633/11031425)
 2. [Translucent Pygame Surfaces](https://stackoverflow.com/a/6350227/11031425)
 3. [Translucent Pygame circle](https://stackoverflow.com/a/64630102/11031425)